 Yield: 6 servings

-Allow the chicken to sear until it is golden brown on the bottom, about 4 -6 minutes.
+Cook until the chicken is browned on the bottom, about 3-4 minutes.

-Flip the chicken onto the other side, and continue to let it simmer, uncovered until the chicken is cooked through (reading 165 degrees F in its thickest part), about 20 minutes.
+Flip the chicken and cook until browned on the other side and the chicken is cooked through at 165 degrees F, about 2-3 minutes.

 Add the remaining oil to the hot wok.

 Add the onion, zucchini, mushrooms, red bell pepper, broccoli, celery, and carrots to the hot wok, either all together or in batches.
 Doing so in batches can help the vegetables get a nice sear.
 If cooking in batches, transfer the cooked vegetables to a separate plate.

 Cook the veggies until tender on the inside, about 5 minutes.

 Add the garlic and ginger to the veggies (or to the last batch of the veggies) and cook until fragrant, about 1 minute.

 Add any cooked veggies back to the wok.